Fall Weekends on the Cape

 We have visited the indoor/outdoor water park at Cape Codder Resort in Hyannis on some rainy summer days before, but last weekend after our 15-mile bike ride it felt especially good to float along the path of the “lazy river”.

-After a major recent renovation, the park now has four slides, a lazy river, little kids splash area, 10,000 sf wave pool, hot tub and sauna.
+After a major recent renovation, the park now has four slides, a lazy river, little kids splash area, 10,000 sf wave pool, as well as hot tub and sauna for parents.
 In the summer, they open the retractable roof to let the sun in.
 Call ahead for day passes or check their website here.

 Day Tripping to the nearby islands of Martha Vineyard and Nantucket